-- a concise description of all key components of the project and related activities; - a summary of the consultation conducted with Aboriginal groups, the public, and government agencies, including a summary of the issues raised and the proponent's responses; - an overview of the key environmental effects of the project and proposed technically and economically feasible mitigation measures; and - the proponent's conclusions on the residual environmental effects of the project and the significance of adverse environmental effects after taking mitigation measures into account.
+- A concise description of all key components of the project and related activities; - A summary of the consultation conducted with Aboriginal groups, the public, and government agencies, including a summary of the issues raised and the proponent's responses; - An overview of the key environmental effects of the project and proposed technically and economically feasible mitigation measures; and - The proponent's conclusions on the residual environmental effects of the project and the significance of adverse environmental effects after taking mitigation measures into account.

-The summary is to be provided as a separate document and should follow the outline provided below.
+The summary is to be provided as a separate document and should follow the outline provided below:

 - 1. Introduction and environmental assessment context

 - 2. Project overview

 - 3. Scope of project and assessment

 - 4. Alternative means of carrying out the project

-- 5. Advice and consultation activities
+- 5. Public and Aboriginal Engagement

 - 6. Summary of environmental effects assessment

 - 7. Mitigation measures

 - 8. Proposed significance determination